IvanKoskov/SXMac/README.md

 <img width="512" alt="Image" src="https://github.com/user-attachments/assets/e25475a2-e937-4b29-9019-0be9ab44efb3" />

+## Source files editor

 Code highlighting without any effort on any files you need.
 Yes, if you want you can use it totally for basic coding.
+All code editor basic functionality in it!

 <img width="712" alt="Image" src="https://github.com/user-attachments/assets/59f10110-1149-406f-8ea8-99b6bec70286" />